ThKrypt/QualCoder/07b-AI-Assisted-Coding.md

 Narrow your search by selecting specific **documents** or **cases** on the right side of the window (Ctrl + Click to select multiple).
 You can also define a filter based on selected **attribute variables.**

 ## The Process of AI Assisted Coding
-The AI Search is a two-step process:
+First, perform the AI Search.
+This is a two-step process:

 **Step 1:** The AI queries its local database for potentially relevant data in your corpus.